kit-tm/KIRA-Rust/examples/dns-4in6-tunnel-example/README.md

 ```

 ### Testing
 You should now have a containernet CLI.
-Wait some time (20s) for everything to converge:
+Wait some time (20s) for everything to converge.
+You can now test stuff:

 curl the REST-API on server (`roll.kira.internal`):
 ```